vscentrum/vsc-test-suite/README.md

 ## TODOs

-- --prefix is set to $HOME in order to not have conflicts between different users (write permissions of log files mainly). needs improvement.
+- --prefix is set to $HOME/reframe in order to not have conflicts between different users (write permissions of log files mainly). needs improvement.